jsbin/learn/public/blog/twdtw-10-jshint-linehighlight-pro.md

 We've been working hard towards releasing Pro which will initially include: vanity URLs, read/write API access, private bins, dropbox sync, beta access to features and first line support.

 So tell your friends, your co-workers, help support JS Bin and look out for the release coming very soon.

-## Totally aside

-Did you ever wonder what would happen if a man dressed head to toe in mentos climbed into a vat of coke would look like?
-You're welome.

-<iframe class="vine-embed" src="https://vine.co/v/MI2aE2qWXqv/embed/simple" width="600" height="600" frameborder="0"></iframe><script async src="//platform.vine.co/static/scripts/embed.js" charset="utf-8"></script>